January and February at Ightham Mote

 One of the first things people say when they walk down the slope is 'wow' - but how many really stop to look at the exterior of the house?
 Camera's quickly come out and snaps are taken, but then many rush inside.
 With the house closed for conservation until the first weekend in March, this is the ideal time to study the picturesque exterior of the house.
 Dogs on short leads are also allowed in the garden at this time.

-Don't be distracted by the moat, yes the mirror-like reflections do look stunning, but there is still more to see.
 Having been built and added to by successive owners, over 6 centuries, Ightham Mote evolved as a living house, rather than being a planned building.
 When you look carefully, you will see different building materials, bricked up windows and higgledy-piggledy additions.
 Look up and see the chimneys - are they all the same?
 When you start to look closely, there are many questions you can ask yourself.

 Ightham Mote is more than just a house and garden, it is surrounded by a 546 acre estate.
 With plateau hilltops, steep valley sides, woodland and farmland, the estate provides wonderful walks and vistas across the Kent countryside, in this Area of Outstanding Natural Beauty.